Bill Legge, the plant breeder who developed AC Metcalfe, Western Canada’s most popular two-row malting barley for around 15 years, is retiring.

 “Over his career, Bill has employed large disease nurseries at Brandon to improve resistance to leaf diseases, QCC and Ug99 stem rust, and more recently a large collaborative effort to improve fusarium head blight resistance,” Fetch said.
 “Bill’s first variety was from line TR232, a cross between AC Oxbow and Manley originally made by his predecessor Dr. Dick Metcalfe.
 This line received full registration in 1997 and was named AC Metcalfe.”

-After leaving university Legg held several positions, including research analyst, agronomist and research officer.
-After a few years in the workforce, Legg attended the University of Manitoba where he studied plant breeding for selection of protein content in durum wheat under supervision of David Leisle.
+After leaving university Legge held several positions, including research analyst, agronomist and research officer.
+After a few years in the workforce, Legge attended the University of Manitoba where he studied plant breeding for selection of protein content in durum wheat under supervision of David Leisle.

 “On behalf of the Prairie Grain Development Committee executive, we wish to congratulate Bill for his outstanding career as a barley breeder and extend our best wishes for a happy retirement,” Fetch said.